-There shall be Three category of Papers namely, Hard Core (Theory), Soft core (Practicals) and Open Elective (Theory) Papers for M.Sc. in Chemistry.
+There shall be Three category of Papers namely, Core subject (Theory & Practicals), Soft core (50 marks spectroscopy paper), project dissertation and Open Elective (Theory) Papers for M.Sc. in Chemistry.

-In the 1st semester, there shall be 4 hardcore theory papers of 4 credits in each paper and 1 hardcore paper of 2 credits and 3 practicals each of 2 credits.
+In the 1^{st} semester, there shall be 4 core theory papers of 4 credits in each paper and 3 core subject practical papers of 2 credits each and 1 soft core paper of 2 credits.

-In 2nd semester, there shall be 3 hardcore theory papers of 4 credits in each paper and 1 hardcore paper of 2 credits and 3 practicals each of 2 credits & one Open Elective paper with 4 credits.
+In 2nd semester, there shall be 3 core theory papers of 4 credits in each paper and 3 core subject practicals of each 2 credits, 1 soft core paper of 2 credits and one Open Elective paper with 4 credits.

-In 3rd semester, there shall be 3 hardcore theory papers of 4 credits in each paper and 1 hardcore paper of 2 credits and 3 practicals each of 2 credits & one Open Elective paper with 4 credits.
+In 3rd semester, there shall be 3 core theory papers of 4 credits in each paper and 3 core subject practicals each of 2 credits, 1 soft core paper of 2 credits and one Open Elective paper with 4 credits.

-In the 4th semester, there shall be 3 hardcore theory papers of 4 credits in each paper and 1 hardcore paper of 2 credits and 3 practicals each of 2 credits & one Project with 4 credits.
+In the 4th semester, there shall be 3 core theory papers of 4 credits in each paper and 3 core subjects of practicals each of 2 credits, 1 soft core paper of 2 credits & one Project with 4 credits.